amplication/docs/docs/premium-features/enterprise-git-providers.md

 4. To add a new organization or account, click on the `Add Organization` button at the bottom of the dropdown.
 5. In the _Select Git Provider_ modal, choose your new Git provider and click `Connect`.
 6. Follow the authorization steps required by the selected Git provider to allow Amplication access.
-7. Once authorized, select an existing repository from the list provided or create a new one directly through the modal.
+7. Once authorized, select an existing repository from the list provided or create a new repository through the modal.

-For detailed instructions on how to sync with Bitbucket or AWS CodeCommit, please refer to their specific documentation pages on Amplication:
+For detailed instructions on how to sync with Bitbucket, AWS CodeCommit, or GitLab please refer to their specific documentation pages on Amplication:

 - [Sync with Bitbucket](/sync-with-bitbucket)
 - [Sync With AWS CodeCommit](/sync-with-aws-codecommit)
+- Sync With GitLab (Coming Soon)